hungtran84/adv-k8s/2-argocd/lab2_2-argocd-rbac/02-managed-rbac/README.md

 - Settings --> GnuPG keys
     - Result: `ACCESS DENIED`
     - Reason: `alice` does not have `gpgkeys` permission
-- Settings --> Projectsd --> NEW PROJECT
+- Settings --> Projects --> NEW PROJECT
     - Result: `SUCCESS`
     - Reason: `alice` has `projects` full access